syncfusion-content/javascript-docs/js/RichTextEditor/Overview.md

 # Overview

 The **Essential JavaScript RichTextEditor (RTE)** control enables you to visually edit HTML content.
 It enables you to edit the contents with insert table and images, and can get the HTML content for the displayed content.
-A **RichTextEditor** control provides a toolbar that helps to apply rich text formats to the text entered in the text area.
+A **RichTextEditor** control provides a toolbar that allows to apply rich text formats to the text entered in the text area.

 ## Control structure